vlstill/presentations/dacse_2016/pres.md

 *   memory-efficient representation of program states
 *   verification with relaxed memory models
-*   general maintanance
+*   general maintenance

 . . .

 Ph.D. research topic

 *   optimizations and transformations of the LLVM intermediate representation
-*   to allow faster/more efficient verification
+    *   to allow faster and more efficient verification
     *   to be able to verify more properties
 *   general usability of DIVINE

 ## Summary